✓ Allows you to stand longer

 The sudden interest in standing desks comes as no surprise.
 With remote work on the rise, we all want our home offices to be as comfortable as possible.

 We wanted to get to the bottom of whether standing desks are good for combatting back pain.
-Are they really better for you than sitting all day, or is it all a placebo?
+Are they really better for you than sitting all day?

 There have been recent debates on standing desks and back pain.